remix-run/history/README.md

 ## About

-`history` is developed and maintained by [React Training](https://reacttraining.com).
-If you're interested in learning more about what React can do for your company, please [get in touch](mailto:hello@reacttraining.com)!
+`history` is developed and maintained by [Remix](https://remix.run).
+If you're interested in learning more about what React can do for your company, please [get in touch](mailto:hello@remix.run)!

 ## Thanks